 Violence broke out again in Cyprus during Thursday and Friday, bringing the threat of civil strife within the Greek Cypriot community.

-Violence broke out again in Cyprus during Thursday and Friday, bringing the threat of civil strife within the Greek Cypriot community.
+Background: Violence broke out again in Cyprus during Thursday and Friday, bringing the threat of civil strife within the Greek Cypriot community.
 On Thursday most of the bomb attacks were officially attributed to supporters of General Grivas, the former leader of the EOKA guerrillas and campaigner for Enosis (Union with Greece).

 The most concerted attacks came in the Famagusta area, where the targets included three police stations.
 Before blowing up two of them, raiders held up police and seized arms and ammunition.
 At the third station, a lone policeman drove off the intruders with revolver fire.